UnidentifiedObject/Generative-Music/README.md

 Hello!
 I made this with python to try to learn more about Machine Learning.
 This code was hard for my level, but in the end, It works!

-(If it doesn't work, it means i made a mistake uploading.)

 How to use:

 -First you need to download the requirements file for libraries.